knative/docs/docs/eventing/event-registry.md

 1. Be familiar with the [CloudEvents spec](https://github.com/cloudevents/spec/blob/master/spec.md), particularly the [Context Attributes](https://github.com/cloudevents/spec/blob/master/spec.md#context-attributes) section.
-1. Be familiar with the [User stories and personas for Knative eventing](https://docs.google.com/document/d/15uhyqQvaomxRX2u8s0i6CNhA86BQTNztkdsLUnPmvv4/edit?usp=sharing).
 1. Be familiar with the [Sources](./sources/README.md).

-## Discovering Events with the Registry
+## Discovering events with the registry

-By leveraging the Registry, Event Consumers can discover what are the different types of events that they can consume from the Brokers' event meshes.
-Our current implementation mainly targets the Broker/Trigger model, and aims to help consumers creating Triggers.
+Using the registry, you can discover the different types of events you can consume from the Brokers' event meshes.
+The registry is designed for use with the Broker/Trigger model and aims to help you create Triggers.

-Event Consumers can simply execute the following command to see what are the events they can *subscribe* to:
+To see the event types available to *subscribe* to, enter the following command:

 `kubectl get eventtypes -n <namespace>`

 Below, we show an example output of executing the above command using the `default` namespace in a testing cluster.
-We will address the question of how this Registry was populated in a later section.
+We will address the question of how this registry was populated in a later section.

 ```
 NAME                                         TYPE                                    SOURCE                                                 SCHEMA        BROKER     DESCRIPTION     READY     REASON